-When first hearing Django Reinhardt, the complete style of the music was extremely powerful.
+When first hearing Django Reinhardt play guitar, the complete style of the music was extremely powerful.
 Even when picking old standards, his improvisations were impeccable and exciting – we knew where he was going, but how he got there was new, exciting and often unexpected.
 This article sums up the man quite nicely, if such a thing is possible at all, but at least it gives a primer to his life.
 The best way to learn more is to go through his recorded repertoire, particularly his partnership with Stefan Grapelli.

 The Jazz Manouche Style Guitar Of Django Reinhardt

 Django Reinhardt was a jazz guitarist who became one of the first important soloists in the genre.